-I’m a big fan of both The Platinum Card® from American Express and The Business Platinum® Card from American Express OPEN.
+I’m a big fan of both The Platinum Card® from American Express and The Business Platinum® Card from American Express.
 If you travel with any frequency I think it’s worth having either one card or the other, and for some people it can even make sense to have both.
-While I’ve written a detailed review of the card in the past, in this post I wanted to share eight things I love about the Amex Business Platinum Card.
+While I’ve written a detailed review of the card in the past, in this post I wanted to share seven things I love about the Amex Business Platinum Card.

 In no particular order: